cylc/cylc-flow/doc/src/installation.rst

 .. code-block:: bash

-   $ cylc check-software Python graphviz imagemagick
+   $ cylc check-software graphviz Python urllib3

 With arguments, check-software provides an exit status indicating a collective pass (zero) or a failure of that number of packages to satisfy